This draft module was

 This module will help you mark progress and capture learnings as you design and implement an event.
 It will enable you to document learnings about your stakeholders and supporters in the preparation and implementation.
 This module is currently a work in progress.
 It is meant to be adaptable, and you may modify and edit this to better suit your context and needs.
 Do let us know if there are ways we can improve it.

 Warning: This module won’t give you guidance in running your event.
-We highly recommend working with an experienced facilitator.
+We highly recommend working with experienced facilitators.
+Please contact us if you’d like a referral.

 Before you use this module, it might be helpful to: